Germs & other health threats may be waiting in surprising places. Here are tips on how to spot possible dangers & ways to protect your guests.

 In a hospitality property room bathroom, germs may be the least of your worries.
-A big threat to healthy travel are slips & falls in showers.
+A big threat to healthy travel are slipping & falls in showers.

 Hospitality property room bathrooms are not all the same and your guests may encounter a different setup than they are used to at home and that can trigger falls.

 Non-slip mats are imperative.
-Spending a little more for quality can save you a lot of aggravation and costs in the future.
+Spending a little more on quality can save you a lot of aggravation and costs in the future.
 Have space or racks available for bathmats to dry.

-Make sure your hot water gauge is set properly to the appropriately temperature so as to alleviate scalds and burns.
+Make sure your hot water gauge is set properly to the appropriate temperature so as to alleviate scalds and burns.

 Provide water for guests.
 International travellers might be used to a different filtration system and their bodies are not accustomed to your water.